OpenTOSCA/tosca-definitions-public/README.md

 > TOSCA Definitions (e.g., Node Types and Service Templates) prepared for being consumed by a TOSCA-compliant engine, such as the [OpenTOSCA Container](http://opentosca.github.io/container).

+⚠️ This repository is deprecated, please use our [example applications](https://github.com/OpenTOSCA/tosca-definitions-example-applications).

 ## Haftungsausschluss

 Dies ist ein Forschungsprototyp und enthält insbesondere Beiträge von Studenten.